 Chickens and ducks are both poultry birds and are often of nearly equal size.
 Since they typically eat the same feed and treats, many homesteaders have wondered if both types of birds can live together in the same coop and run.
-The short answer is yes – chickens and ducks can live together.
-Usually.
-How … Read more Can Chickens and Ducks Live Together?
+Yes, chickens and ducks can usually live together.
+How early the poultry birds begin … Read more

 When you raise your own chickens or ducks to provide eggs for the homestead, there is no carton expiration date to rely on to determine freshness.
 Sell by or best by dates are a guide to help us to determine freshness, but not necessarily when the egg has gone bad.
 Rotten eggs have a distinctive … Read more